A contribution to the understanding

 Freud did not view it as an instinct.
 He called it ‘Trieb’ (drive), which is not essential to the life of an organism.
 ‘Archetype’ is really a better notion.
 Erich Neumann discusses “the strugglers”.

 These are mythological figures who are depicted as having a powerful emancipative drive owing to a strong motherly bond.
-But in breaking free they inevitably fall into the clutches of the Mother of Death, and hence they return to their beginnings.
+But in breaking free they inevitably fall into the clutches of the Mother of Death.
+Thus, they subside and return to their beginnings.
 Mother wins anyway, as it were.
 Neumann says:

 In the relation between the ego and the unconscious, a “psychic gravitation” may be observed, a tendency of the ego to return to its original unconscious state.
 This tendency is inversely proportional to the strength of the ego and consciousness.
 In other words, the stronger the energetic charge of consciousness, the more free libido is available to the ego as will and interest and the smaller is the inertia expressive